alecmagnani/CollegeCooking/README.md

 # CollegeCooking
-A basic recipe program utilizing the Recipe Puppy API (http://www.recipepuppy.com/about/api/) and urllib for Python
+A basic recipe program utilizing the Recipe Puppy API (http://www.recipepuppy.com/about/api/) and urllib for Python 3

-The program allows the user to put in ingredients they have and any search terms (both are optional), and returns a random recipe.
-If the user likes what they see, they can open the recipe in their browser.
+The program keeps track of what ingredients are available, and can search for recipes that include those ingredients, do a random search, or search with a keyword.
+The program then collects hundreds of recipes and selects one at random.
+The user can select it, at which point the program opens the recipe in the browser and simultaneously produces a "shopping list" of missing ingredients, or the user can pass on that recipe and view a different one.

-Possible functionality to add:
+To do:

   1. GUI or better usability from command line

-  2. Running list of ingredients available so the program can search what the user already has and return a shopping list of missing ingredients
+  2. Speed up the search.
+Possibly reduce the number of pages searched at a time, 100 pages might be overkill.